MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/manage-vm.md

 ### Failed to connect error

 1. In a new tab, open `https://<ip_address>:<port>`.
-If this page loads successfully with a certificate error, create a support request.<br>If this page doesn't load successfully, there's something wrong with your connection to Windows Admin Center itself.
+If this page loads successfully with a certificate error, create a support request.

+   If this page doesn't load successfully, there's something wrong with your connection to Windows Admin Center itself.
 Make sure that you are connected to the correct Vnet and are using the correct IP address before trying further troubleshooting.
 1. If you are using a Public IP address, make sure that the port you selected upon installation is open to the internet.
 By default, the port is set to 6516.
 In your virtual machine, navigate to “Networking” > “Add inbound port rule”.
 1. Make sure that the port can be reached.
     1. In the Azure portal, navigate to “Networking” and make sure that there are no conflicting rules with a higher priority that could be blocking the Windows Admin Center port